bacpop/PopPUNK/docs/online.rst

 Outputs
 -------
-The interactive outputs of PopPUNK-web are conventiently organised into a single page.
+The interactive outputs of PopPUNK-web are conventiently located in a single results page.
 You can navigate through the different outputs by using the tabs at the top of the results page.

 Sequence metrics